dlotnyk/risk_index_covid/README.md

 `application.py` is not separeted into several files in order to deploy it on AWS using Beanstalk.

-## Known bugs
+## Known issues
-- all field have to be filled
-- recaclulating remains all data on a graph. only last is shown but the others can be located my mouse.
+- Free tier of AWS account restricts the overall transfer data which prevents to choose data for a long time range, approximately up to 5 months long.